CodingElvis/data-analytics-power-bi-report617/README.md

 -  a column chart showing orders by category;
 -  gauges showing profit YTD and revenue YTD against a target of 20% growth on the same period last year (built using a measure calculating the base value on SAMEPERIODLASTYEAR).

--  Finally we created a custom tooltip page showing the gauge visual of profit YTD.
+Finally we created a custom tooltip page showing the gauge visual of profit YTD.
 We created a tooltip page and then set up a custom tooltip on the map page to show this when hovering over the local region.

+## Milestone 9

+Milestone 9 involved some finishing touches to the Power BI report.

+First, we ensured that certain visuals did not cross-filter some/all of the other visuals on the same page of the report.
+(This involved selecting the source visual, formatting and edit interactions, then selecting the appropriate option on those destination visuals where crossfiltering was not desired).

+Second, we completyed the navigation toolbar for the report, which involved:
+- inserting four new buttons on the toolbar, set to custom icons representing each of the four main pages
+- changing settings for "on hover" to show different coloured versions of these icons
+- setting the button "action" to page navigation, selecting the appropriate destination page
+- grouping the buttons and copying them to each main report page.
+-